iboB/mscharconv/README.md

 `<charconv>` from [Microsoft STL](https://github.com/microsoft/STL), but multi-platform.

+Tested with MSVC, gcc, and clang on Windows and Linux (will likely work on other platforms supported by any of these compilers)

 ## Usage

 The library is header only.
 You can clone the repo or copy the contents of the include directory in your project.